citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Allow MemoryRef to hold a past-the-end offset ([#6141](https://github.com/citra-emu/citra/pull/6141)) by [vitor-k](https://github.com/vitor-k)

-Previously, Citra did not correctly understand any copies or operations being held at the end of the emulated VRAM, which would cause them to get completely ignored.
+In the past, Citra faced a problem where any copies or operations held at the end of the emulated VRAM were not understood correctly, causing them to be completely ignored.
 This would cause numerous errors in the emulation of games, including some graphics being cut out entirely on HarmoKnight.

-By allowing MemoryRef, a wrapper over a pointer to physical memory used for serialization, to correctly understand these values, they will no longer be ignored and can be executed correctly.
+However, by allowing MemoryRef, a wrapper over a pointer to physical memory used for serialization, these values can now be correctly understood and executed.
+This means that the errors previously experienced due to ignored values will be resolved, leading to a more accurate and improved emulation of games on Citra.

 {{< sidebyside "image" ""
     "harmoOld.png=What's happened there?"